 Disclosure: this page contains affiliate links to select partners.
 We receive a commission should you choose to make a purchase after clicking on them.

-Consult a counselor to help you overcome your need for approval and validation.
-Simply click here to find one now.
+Speak to an accredited and experienced therapist to help you overcome your need for approval and validation.
+Simply click here to connect with one via BetterHelp.com.

 Do you ever wonder why you seek the approval of others so much?

 Or why you feel the need to do things to please others rather than yourself?